leighseverson/countyweather/README.md

 ![](README-unnamed-chunk-13-1.png)

-This map uses 2010 U.S. Census Cartographic Boundary Shapefiles (from the Census Bureau's MAF/TIGER geographic database) and functions from the `ggmap` package to overlay weather station locations on a shaped map showing the county's boundaries.
+This map uses U.S. Census TIGER/Line shapefiles (vintage 2011) and functions from the `ggmap` package to overlay weather station locations on a shaped map showing the county's boundaries.

 The `station_metadata` dataframe gives information about all of the stations contributing data to the `daily_data` dataframe, as well as information about how the values by each station vary within each weather variable.
 If a weather station is contributing data for multiple variables, it will show up in this dataframe multiple times.
 Here's what the `station_metadata` dataframe looks like for the `andrew_precip` list: